servo/project/governance/CHARTER.md

-# Technical Charter (the "Charter") for Servo Project a Series of LF Projects, LLC
+# Technical Charter (the "Charter") for Servo Project a Series of LF Europe

 *Adopted September 16, 2020*

-This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the Servo open source project, which has been established as Servo Project a Series of LF Projects, LLC (the "Project").
-LF Projects, LLC ("LF Projects") is a Delaware series limited liability company.
+This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the Servo open source project, which has been established as a project of Linux Foundation Europe, a Belgian private stichting headquartered at Kunstlaan 56, Brussels (“LF Europe”).
 All contributors (including committers, maintainers, and other technical positions) and other participants in the Project (collectively, "Collaborators") must comply with the terms of this Charter.